Top 10 Most Interesting Meteorites Found on Earth

 One of its fragments, called Ahnighito, is the third largest meteorite ever found, weighing 31 tons and composed of iron.
 A more interesting fact is that it fell in Greenland, and the Inuit living near the fragments used the metal for tools and harpoons long before 1894.

-The Zagami Martian Meteorite
+15. The Zagami Meteorite

 It is the largest meteorite from Mars discovered on Earth to date.
 It fell in Nigeria in 1962.